Frequently Asked Questions

 Are there different kinds of massage and bodywork?

-There are numerous types of massage and bodywork.
+There are numerous types of massage and bodywork — too many, in fact, to list here!
 Various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, and more.

 What should I do during the massage?